 POLICY FAILURE – The incident may or may not have occurred but the investigation disclosed faulty policies, procedures, or rules.

 Each year the Cape Coral Police Department’s Professional Standards Bureau produces an Internal Affairs Annual Report, a statistical summary and analysis of incidents investigated and/or reviewed by the Internal Affairs Unit.
-To obtain a copy of this report, send an email to the police department by clicking on the envelope icon on the left side of this page.
-To download the 2010 Annual Internal Affairs Report, click here.
+To obtain a copy of this report, send an email by clicking the Contact Us button below.